youssef-chaabouni/Lambda_Calculus_Interpreter/README.md

 ### Commands

-Two types of commands are covered by the interpreter:
+Two types of commands are supported by the interpreter:

 <ul>
   <li>